EVARATE/discord_bot/README.md

 ## Branches

 To get the lowest possibility of bugs and crashes then you should only use the master branch.
-I only commit code there if I at least feel like it works half stable, which doesn't mean that it is free of bugs or doesn't crash.
+I only commit code there if I at least feel like it is half stable, which doesn't mean that it is free of bugs or doesn't crash.

 # Installation: